bhusalb/grading-tool/readme.md

 pip install -r requirements.txt
 ```

 4. Add environmental variables.
 There is **.env_sample** in root directory.
-It has all the requirement env variables list and update .env file your credentials and other details.
+It has all the required env variables list.
+Update .env file with your credentials and other details.
 ```
 cp .env_sample .env
 ```